 It's then up to you to create a safe space for them to bring up those ideas.

 The worst ideas are the ones left unsaid.
 You want your team to feel safe and encouraged to share what they think.
 And that depends on your inclusive leadership.

 During your new hires' onboarding, make sure to highlight that you want to hear their thoughts.
 And then actively work to make sure that’s true throughout your working relationship.

-It's part of a leaders' job to facilitate ideas and turn thoughts into strategies.
+It's one of the commitments a leader makes to facilitate ideas and turn thoughts into strategies.
 It's not rare for a seemingly bad idea to be the spark for a good one.

 So allow the space for ideas and watch the innovation unfold.

 Transparent communication is the ability to have open, sincere, and direct dialogue.
 But there's a fine line between transparency and rudeness.
 Keep empathy at the top of your mind.